spennin5/Adjustable-Volume-Keyboard/README.txt

-This project contains seven buttons corrosponding to the seven musical notes A-G in the 4th octive.
+This project contains seven buttons corresponding to the seven musical notes A-G in the 4th octave.
 Frequencies were chosen based on the frequency values provided on the table from http://www.phy.mtu.edu/~suits/notefreqs.html.
 The volume can be adjusted using the rotary potentiometer.

 Parts: